marlycormar/imagemap/README.md

     @IMAGEMAP=PAINMAP_MALE
     @IMAGEMAP=PAINMAP_FEMALE
     @IMAGEMAP=SMILE_SCALE
+    @IMAGEMAP=SINGLE_TOOTH
+    @IMAGEMAP=TEETH_SURFACE
+    @IMAGEMAP=TEETH
+    @IMAGEMAP=BEES

-Each body part selected is associated with a key, for example the "Ankle (front-left)" of the female body diagram is linked to the key "f34".
+Each region of an image is associated with a key, for example the "Ankle (front-left)" of the female body diagram is linked to the key "f34".
 To find a particular key for a body part, please refer to the html files (map files) located in the folder `maps`.
 After selecting multiple body parts, the field containing the action tag `@IMAGEMAP` will have as value a string of comma-separated keys, e.g. "f36,f17,f18,f21".
 Similarly, if using the faces diagram, the field containing the action tag (i.e. `@IMAGEMAP=SMILE_SCALE`) will have the value corresponding to the face clicked, which ranges from 1 to 7.

 ## Acknowledgements